 A patch test is crucial for sensitive skin and also dark skin.
 If your skin is sensitive or dark, you might get side effects that will ruin your entire self-esteem:

 The patch test is done on a small area behind the ear (a non-visible skin area).
 By doing the patch test, you will understand if you are a suitable candidate for the treatment.
 Without the patch test, you take a significant risk for your entire face, and if things go wrong, you will regret it for a very long time.

 The patch test is insurance for your medical aesthetician and you.

 #3 CO2 removes hyperpigmentation only on white or light skins

-When it comes to dark skins CO2 is not the first option for therapy.
+When it comes to dark skin, CO2 is not the first option for therapy.
 Treating hyperpigmentation of dark skin requires more conservative methods.
 One of the best options for treating dark hyperpigmented skin is Cosmelan and Dermamelan.
 PRP is also an option for hyperpigmentation treatment.

-Learn more: 6 Ways To Lighten Your Skin Without Peeling
+Learn more: 6 Ways To Lighten Your Skin Without Peeling.

 Cosmelan and Dermamelan for dark skins and hyperpigmentation